Skip to main content

 Step 4: Verify the Factory Address — Not Just the Sales Office

-For pencils specifically, over 90% of China's production capacity is concentrated in Qingyuan County, Lishui, Zhejiang.
-A pencil factory claiming to manufacture in Qingyuan should have a business license registered at a Qingyuan address.
+For pencils specifically, Qingyuan County, Lishui, Zhejiang is a major production cluster with roughly 40 pencil manufacturers and around 30% of global pencil output.
+A pencil factory claiming to manufacture in Qingyuan should have a Qingyuan legal or factory address.
 If the business license is registered in a provincial capital 500 km away with no manufacturing scope, that company is a trading office — regardless of what factory photos their website displays.

 Step 5: Check for Legal and Trade History

 Chinese business registries like Tianyancha (天眼查) and Qichacha (企查查) aggregate litigation records, administrative penalties, and ownership structure — but they are often geo-blocked for overseas visitors.
-Instead, ask the supplier to provide a Tianyancha screenshot of their company profile page (they can generate this in 30 seconds from within China).
-A transparent supplier will provide it unprompted.
+Instead, ask the supplier to provide a Tianyancha screenshot of their company profile page from within China.
+A transparent supplier should be able to provide it for due diligence.
 Look for:

 • 司法案件 (litigation records) — lawsuits, contract disputes, IP infringement